xddemir/Pycraft/README.md

 Please first before you run the program can you make sure that you have all the files downloaded in the attached folder, then please keep them all inside the Pycraft file and don’t move them about inside the folder, as this makes the program crash and we don’t want that eh!

-Also I might just add, this program will be compiled hopefully at the end of the development process in December 2021 or later into a .executable ".exe" file, however for now you will need to have python installed on your system, nothing fancy just the IDLE will do, and id recommend Python 3, I’m developing it on Python 3.7.7 although you should be alright with any Python 3 program.
+Also I might just add, this program will be compiled hopefully at the end of the development process in December 2021 or later into a .executable ".exe" file, however for now you will need to have python installed on your system, nothing fancy just the IDLE will do, and id recommend Python 3, I’m developing it on Python 3.7.7 however Python 3 and any version is recommended.

 Then please run the installer; "PycraftInstaller.py" this will make sure that all the modules the program needs to run are installed correctly, before you start complaining yes this is a very badly implemented program but it works for now and I do intend to sort this program out.